MLIR Plugins

 Pass Plugins vs Dialect Plugins

 You may now be asking, “how come we used the option --load-pass-plugin but we didn’t use the option --load-dialect-plugin?”
 The --load-pass-plugin option is used to load passes, while the --load-dialect-plugin is used to load dialects.
 As mentioned earlier, the StandalonePlugin.so file also contains a dialect.
-It is a simple dialect intended only for testing purposes, and it only contains a single operation.
-It is the standalone.foo operation.
+It is a simple dialect intended only for testing purposes, and it only contains a single operation, standalone.foo.
 (Please do not confuse this operation with symbols named foo).

 We can write a program that contains operations in the standalone dialect: